-Map 5.1: Location of pharmacies and dispensing practice premises compared
+Map 5.1: Location of pharmacies and dispensing practice premises compared to population density

 The map below shows the locations of the pharmacy and dispensing practice premises within the health board's area compared to levels of deprivation.
 All of the pharmacies and dispensing doctor practices are situated in or close to areas of higher levels of deprivation.